fortra/impacket/README.md

     python3 -m pip install impacket

-> :information_source: This will make the Impacket library available to your Python code, but will not provide you with the example scripts.

-### Installing the library + example scripts
+### Installing the library

-In order to install the library and the example scripts, download and extract the package, and execute the following command from the directory where the Impacket's release has been unpacked:
+In order to install the library, download and extract the package, and execute the following command from the directory where the Impacket's release has been unpacked:

     python3 -m pip install .

-> :information_source: This will install the library into the default Python modules path, where you can make use of the example scripts from the directory.
+> :information_source: This will install the library into the default Python modules path.

-> :warning: Make sure the example scripts you're using are consistent with the library version that's installed in your python environment.
-We recommend using [virtual environments](https://docs.python.org/3/library/venv.html) to make sure system-wide installations doesn't interfere with it.
+> We recommend using [virtual environments](https://docs.python.org/3/library/venv.html) to make sure system-wide installations doesn't interfere with it.